B7-33 (6mg)

 B7-33 and Anti-Fibrotic Materials

-B7-33 appears to find application in producing anti-fibrotic materials or materials that resist the foreign body response.
-Fibrosis becomes problematic for implanting a medical device, like a cardiovascular stent, into the body.
-In these cases, fibrosis can lead to dysfunction or degradation of the implant and even lead to artery occlusion, reduced blood supply, and eventually a heart attack.
+B7-33 appears to exhibit potential within the context of producing anti-fibrotic materials or materials that resist the foreign body response.
+Fibrosis becomes problematic for implanting devices, like a cardiovascular stent.
+In these cases, fibrosis may lead to dysfunction or degradation of the implant, artery occlusion, reduced blood supply, and potentially, a heart attack.
 There is potential for B7-33 to offer an ideal coating for use in implants.
-Research has observed that the release of B7-33 from the coating of a device appeared to reduce fibrotic capsule thickness by nearly 50% over a 6-week trial, and opened up the possibility of a range of improved implantable medical devices[7].
-The use of B7-33 and similar peptides may avoid the use of systemic substances to reduce fibrosis of implanted medical devices.
-This reduction would make the devices safer and allow them to be implanted in a wider range of patients with more severe diseases.
+Research has suggested that the release of B7-33 from the coating of a device under research conditions had the apparent ability to reduce fibrotic capsule thickness by nearly 50% over a 6-week duration and opened up the possibility of a range of improved implantable devices.[7]
+B7-33 and similar peptides may avoid the need for systemic substances to reduce fibrosis of implanted devices.
+Research is ongoing.

 References